paper-trail-gem/paper_trail/README.md

 ## Finding Out Who Was Responsible For A Change

-If your `ApplicationController` has a `current_user` method, PaperTrail will store the value it returns in the version's `whodunnit` column.
+If your `ApplicationController` has a `current_user` method, PaperTrail will attempt to store the value returned by `current_user.id` in the version's `whodunnit` column.
 Note that this column is of type `String`, so you will have to convert it to an integer if it's an id and you want to look up the user later on:

 ```ruby
 >> last_change = widget.versions.last